 - Phil Woodward has developed BugsXLA, an Excel Add-in GUI for WinBUGS.
 This can be used to apply a wide class of Bayesian models without any knowledge of WinBUGS.
 This is described in detail in his book, Bayesian Analysis Made Simple.

-- Again for Stata and R, Susumu Shikano has made available his presentation “Stata goes BUGS (via R)” which demonstrates how to run WinBUGS from Stata using R as an interface.
+- For Stata and R, Susumu Shikano has made available his presentation “Stata goes BUGS (via R)” which demonstrates how to run WinBUGS from Stata using R as an interface.

 - A full discusion of running WinBUGS with Stata is contained in Thompson JT, Palmer T and Moreno S. Bayesian Analysis in Stata with WinBUGS.
 The Stata Journal (2006); 6 (4): 530-549.